 Download the Syllabus for the INMED Professional Master’s Degree in International Health.

-1) PROFESSIONAL CERTIFICATE COURSE IN EPIDEMIOLOGY – 6 credit hours
+1) EPIDEMIOLOGY – 6 credit hours

-2) PROFESSIONAL CERTIFICATE COURSE IN INTERNATIONAL MEDICINE, NURSING OR PUBLIC HEALTH – 10 credit hours
+2) INTERNATIONAL HEALTH – 10 credit hours

-- INMED Professional Certificate Course in International Medicine & Public Health
+- International Medicine & Public Health

-- INMED Professional Certificate Course in International Nursing & Public Health
+- International Nursing & Public Health

-- INMED Professional Certificate Course in International Public Health
+- International Public Health

 3) Elective Courses – 6 credit hours

-MIH learners will complement and focus their educational experience by selecting for elective credit from INMED Professional Certificate Courses relevant to their career aspirations.
+MIH learners will complement and focus their educational experience by selecting for elective credit from INMED relevant to their career aspirations.
 Some Professional Certificate Courses, such as Emergency Pandemic Control, are entirely online, while others, including Ultrasound for Primary Care, have both online and in-person sections.
 MIH elective credits must total at least 6 credit hours.
 Pleases visit Professional Certificate Courses current listing of course options and the Academic Calendar for offering dates.

-4) INTERNATIONAL SERVICE-LEARNING EXPERIENCE, – 5 credit hours
+4) INTERNATIONAL SERVICE-LEARNING EXPERIENCE – 5 credit hours